Asian Infrastructure Investment Bank: History

 In June 2014 China proposed doubling the registered capital of the bank from $50 billion to $100 billion and invited India to participate in the founding of the bank.
+The bank was founded in Beijing in October 2014.
 On 24 October 2014, twenty-one countries signed a Memorandum of Understanding (MOU) regarding the AIIB in Beijing, China: Bangladesh, Brunei, Cambodia, India, Kazakhstan, Kuwait, Laos, Malaysia, Myanmar, Mongolia, Nepal, Oman, Pakistan, Philippines, Qatar, Singapore, Sri Lanka, Thailand, Uzbekistan and Vietnam.
 Indonesia's joining was slightly delayed due to their new presidential administration not being able to review the membership in time.
 Indonesia signed the MOU on 25 November 2014.

 The U.S. allegedly tried to keep Australia and South Korea from becoming prospective founding members, after they expressed an interest in it.
 However, both Australia and South Korea applied to join the bank in March 2015.

 Hong Kong's Financial Secretary John Tsang announced in his budget speech in February 2015 that the territory would join the AIIB.
 It did however not become one of the prospective founding members and negotiated as part of the Chinese delegation.

 In early March 2015, the United Kingdom's Chancellor of the Exchequer, George Osborne, announced that the UK had decided to apply to join the Bank, becoming the third Western country to do so after Luxembourg and New Zealand.
 The announcement was criticised by the U.S. Obama Administration.
 A US government official told Financial Times, "We are wary about a trend toward constant accommodation of China, which is not the best way to engage a rising power."
 The official further stated that the British decision was taken after "no consultation with the US."
 In response, the UK indicated that the subject had been discussed between Chancellor Osborne and US Treasury Secretary Jack Lew for several months preceding the decision.
 It was further stated that joining the bank as a founding member would allow the UK to influence the development of the institution.
 By encouraging Chinese investments in the next generations of nuclear power plants, Osborne announced that "the City of London would become the base for the first clearing house for the yuan outside Asia."